fabacab/wp-crosspost/readme.txt

 Other options and features enable tweaking additional metadata from your WordPress entry (notably categories and tags) to the remote site, switching comments and pingbacks on or off, and more.

 WP-Crosspost transforms your self-hosted WordPress website into a back-end for your WordPress.com-hosted website.
-Create your posts locally WordPress, but publish to WordPress.com's servers.
+Create your posts locally on your own computer's WordPress, but publish to WordPress.com's servers.
 This means you'll always have a portable copy of your entire blog, and you can stop worrying about whether your backups are up to date.
-Create new content locally, then move it to the server automatically, instead of the other way around!
+Create new content locally, then move them to the server automatically, instead of the other way around!

 > Servers no longer serve, they possess.
 We should call them possessors.